 This course focuses on the identification of situations having the potential for crisis.
-Discussions will involve description of clients, theories devoted to the explanation and possible resolution of crisis
+Discussions will involve description of clients, theories devoted to the explanation and possible resolution of crisis situations, and an explanation of counseling techniques.
+Integral to the class will be role-playing and library research.
+Bereavement, rape, child abuse, family counseling, and alcoholism will be covered.
+(Previously known as HSC 250) Prerequisite: HMSV 1010 and 1200

-HMSV 2600 ETHICAL AND LEGAL ISSUES IN THE HUMAN SERVICES PROFESSIONS (3)
+HMSV 2600 ETHICAL AND LEGAL ISSUES IN THE HUMAN SERVICES PROFESSIONS (1)